 At Courtwood children of all abilities, backgrounds and special educational needs and disabilities (SEND) are valued, respected and equal members of our school.
 We believe that children’s needs should be met as far as possible within the planned curriculum through first quality teaching and that this is a shared responsibility of the whole staff to ensure all children are able to aspire and reach their full potential.

 We are able to offer mainstream education, with high levels of knowledge and expertise in special educational needs and disabilities, as well as an Enhanced Learning Provision (ELP) for children who are on the Autistic Spectrum (ASD).
+We have two Special Educational Needs and Disabilities Co-ordinators (SENDCos), both who have completed their National SENDCo qualifications.

 The Enhanced Learning Provision is a provision for 14 children.
 Pupils start in the Reception Year group in Holly Class and will move to Chestnut Class in Year 3.
 Each class has the equivalent of one fully qualified Teacher, and TAs who have training and experience of working with children with SEND and ASD.
 We have an attached Speech and Language Therapist and Occupational Therapist who work with the staff to continuously set and review targets, model new targets and support staff to deliver those interventions to the children.